-Active8 was set up by a social worker who worked for the Disabled Children team, on the request of a young man with a physical disability.
-He asked her to arrange for him to meet with other young people who faced similar challenges to him.
+Active8 was set up in 1990 by a social worker called Liz Olive, who worked for the Cornwall Council Disabled Children team.
+It was created on the request of a young man with a physical disability.
+He asked her to arrange for him to meet with other like minded young people who faced similar challenges to him.

 It became evident that once this programme had finished, many young people still needed support to continue their journey to full autonomy.
 Employment, independent living, independent use of public transport, continued access to friendship and new opportunities were still areas that young people need support with.
-In the last year, this group has helped organise a trip to the ParaAthletics in London, cookery classes at Rick Stein and Café CHAOS, a theatre trip, visiting the Maritime Museum’s Tattoo exhibition, organising and attending a weekend trip to Butlins and a fundraising bucket collection on the Torpoint ferry.
+In the past, this group has helped organise a trip to the ParaAthletics in London, cookery classes at Rick Steins, theatre trips, visits to Tattoo exhibitions and ComicCons, weekend trips to Butlins and various fundraising activities.
 This group also supports organisations to become more accessible, the group was invited to visit the Bristol museum to give feedback on how accessible the interior of the Museum was.
 They were also invited to look at a new accessible holiday home facility in Cornwall and provide feedback.
+As well as work with Newquay Airport on their accessibility.

 Over the years, Active8 has made a huge difference to young people’s lives.
 One young man attended the ParaOlympics in London in 2012 with Active8.
 He returned determined to be an athlete.
 He swapped courses from IT to Sport and despite having no racing chairs, facilities or coaches in Cornwall at the time, he decided to take up wheelchair racing.
-He is currently the 800m and 1500m European champion in his category of wheelchair racing and is undertaking a degree in Disability Sport.
+He became the 800m and 1500m European champion in his category of wheelchair racing, has now completed a degree in Disability Sport and has moved to Japan where he now lives with his wife.

 Another young woman was advised by her Careers Adviser at school that she should become a call centre operative as this would ensure she could sit down all day.
 Active8 supported her to pursue her aspiration of becoming a primary school teacher; she went to University and now is a qualified teacher.